Weakest Precondition Rules for Programs with Linear Temporal Specifications: Related Work

-This rule suffers from a similar problem as \textsc{Hoare-Seq} as it requires the split $\phi_1; \dots; \phi_2$ in the guarantee to be given upfront.
+This rule requires the split $\phi_1; \dots; \phi_2$ in the guarantee to be given upfront.
 For LTL operators, which are generally recurrent after some steps, we can imagine this split to be computed automatically, e.g. conceptually we have $\always \phi = \always \phi; \always \phi$, but this requires us to admit sequential composition in formulas in the first place and to consider the semantics of formulas on finite traces.
-This also does not provide the intermediate assertion~$Q$, which is visible in~\cite{nakata2015hoare} presentation but remains implicit in~\cite{gurov2024expressive}.
-Beckert and Bruns~\cite{beckert2013dynamic} instead base their calculus on weakest precondition operators (technically Dynamic Logic with updates), thus inheriting the ease of dealing with sequential composition.
+This also does not provide the intermediate assertion~$Q$, which is visible in~\cite{nakata2015hoare} presentation but remains implicit in~\cite{gurov2024expressive}. \citet{beckert2013dynamic} instead base their calculus on weakest precondition operators (technically Dynamic Logic with updates), thus inheriting the ease of dealing with sequential composition.